CS3398-Oberon-Fairies/-CS3398-Oberon-F2018/README.md

 The Login and registration pages correctly call the API to create user and session entries in the Database.
 The Report functions also correctly call the API to create report entries in the Database.
+Database server is up and ready to keep data synchronized across all users.
+It still needs to be implemented in code

 #### Building: